two-torial/two-torial/docs/games/ongekibrightmemory/setup.md

     - Head over to [segatools releases](https://gitea.tendokyu.moe/Dniel97/segatools/releases)
     and download `segatools.zip`. **Do not download the source code.**
     - Extracting the archive should give you a few more zip files.
-Find **`mu3.zip`** and extract it to the `App\bin` folder in your game data.
+Find **`mu3.zip`** and extract it to the `App\package` folder in your game data.

     You should now have a few more files inside the folder, as highlighted: